nx-lr/32chars-js/README.md

 ## Introduction

-32chars.js is a JavaScript hasher that hashes a piece of text into the shortest possible valid JavaScript code with only 32 ASCII symbol characters: `` !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~ ``.
+32chars.js is a JavaScript encoder that hashes a piece of text into the shortest possible valid JavaScript code with only 32 ASCII symbol characters: `` !"#$%&'()*+,-./:;<=>?@[\]^_`{|}~ ``.

-This project is a testament to the many existing JavaScript hashers out there, and the spiritual successor to the original, [jjhashe](https://utf-8.jp/public/jjhashe.html).
+This project is a testament to the many existing JavaScript encoders out there, and the spiritual successor to the original, [jjencode](https://utf-8.jp/public/jjencode.html).

 ## Background

-JavaScript is a programming language with many weird and tricky parts.
-One can write programs without any letters or numbers, and to an extreme, only [five](https://aem1k.com/five/) or [six](http://www.jsfuck.com/) possible symbols.
-These compilers output _extremely verbose_ code, where a single character may expand to thousands of characters.
+JavaScript is a programming language with many weird and complicated parts.
+Aside from its popularity, one can write programs without any letters or numbers, and to an extreme, only [five](https://aem1k.com/five/) or [six](http://www.jsfuck.com/) possible symbols.
+These compilers output _extremely verbose_ code, where a single character may expand to thousands.

 Program code contains a wide variety of letters, numbers, symbols, and spaces, making code terser, parsable and readable.
-This project aims to output code that is still unreadable, but with a wide variety of characters while keeping the output length to a minimum.
+This project aims to output code that still does not contain any letters or numbers, but with still enough characters to produce a minimal output.
 There are 32 ASCII symbol characters, most of them being valid JavaScript tokens.

-Rather than encoding every character in the input string one by one, we break the input string into runs that have a length of at least one.
-This way, we minimize the number of operations performed by the JavaScript engine, while keeping the overall output short.
+Rather than encoding every character in the input string one by one, we break the string into runs that have a length of at least one character.
+This way, we effectively minimize the amount of operations performed by the JavaScript engine, while keeping the overall output short.

-The compiler hashes the string piece by piece.
+The compiler encodes the string piece by piece.
 Parts of the input string which are combinations of those 32 characters remain untouched.
 It works backward, determining which JavaScript's built-in operations produce the original string.

 ## Explanation